christinetran825/christinetran825.github.io/_posts/2017-08-23-tic_tac_toe_game_-_ruby_style.markdown

 ![](http://i.imgur.com/GNwr0AJ.jpg)

-Argh….
+Argh!!!!!!!!

 This was a challenge despite the labs going over each step to build the game.
 Everything lead up to the final build and play method.

 What is a helper method.
 How does it work?